The advice that surrounds gaining confidence in a specific lure or presentation type is straightforward enough:

 I miss the stories and the camaraderie.
 Not everyone is friendly, but the good sure outweighs the bad in my experience.
 The tips and tricks are a nice bonus.

 As we work to become better minimalist fishermen, we’ll find that we start to carry less and less gear with us on trips.
 This is good, it makes things less confusing and more comfortable – however, it does add a new problem… when things break, we don’t have multiple backups.
 Actually in some cases, we won’t have any backups.
 This means that we need to learn more about the gear that we choose to use, and be able to fix it on the fly.

 If you’re not comfortable taking your gear apart and fishing it in the field – get comfortable doing this, especially if you are carrying your gear and fishing from shore.

 Fluorocarbon line is notorious for twisting up and jumping off the spool, causing nasty snarls even on spinning gear.
 This happened to me during this trip, and I needed to do a quick field strip on the fly.
 This reminded me how important even simple repairs can be.
 Without this knowledge I would have been done using that setup for the remainder of the day.

 Take care of your gear, and it will take care of you.

 Minimize Your Gear

-One of the benefits that comes with working towards becoming a minimalist fisherman is the fact that you need to carry less gear.
-You will feel this before you head out, as over time you find it takes less and less to “load up and go”.
+As you reduce and remove unused gear from your boxes and bags, you’ll notice it takes less and less time to “load up and go”.
 You’ll also find you are less impulsive in the tackle shop, and less anxious when working a presentation.
-You won’t be thinking about “what’s next”, you’ll be focused in hard, working the current presentation the best as you possibly can.
+You won’t be thinking about “what’s next”, you’ll be focused in hard, working the current presentation to the best of your ability.